Reviews You Can Rely On

 Our Verdict

 The Dutchware Chameleon stands out in our tests not only for its comfort and versatility but also because of the abundant options for customization.
-As one of the two longest hammocks tested, it gave us plenty of room to stretch out, and we enjoyed the integrated zippered bug net that not only opens up on both sides but is also completely removable and reversible, a unique feature to the Dutchware Chameleon among models we tested.
-Read on to learn about all the ways you get to design your hammock with the Chameleon.
+This model even stands out in a market abundant with cottage-industry hammocks.
+It is one of the longest models tested, giving us plenty of room to stretch out.
+We enjoyed the integrated zippered bug net that opens up on both sides and is completely removable and reversible, a unique feature to the Chameleon that other models lacked.
+While all the add-ons can make this an expensive option, for discerning campers, there is no better opportunity to design your hammock than the Chameleon.
+If you want to see how the competition stacked up, check out our review of the best hammocks.

 REASONS TO BUY